Maintenance Management

 Read also: How a CMMS Helps Boost Your Property Operations

-• Gather data from different sources: Collect historical data for chosen assets from your CMMS or hard and soft copies of maintenance records.
+☑️ Collect historical data for chosen assets from your CMMS and other maintenance records (both digital and paper-based).

-• Establish failure modes: Perform a Failure Mode & Effects Analysis (FEMA) to define failure modes for each asset.
+☑️ Perform a Failure Mode and Effects Analysis (FEMA) to define possible failure modes for each asset.

-• Implement condition monitoring sensors and tools: Deploy IoT sensors and condition monitoring techniques to collect data on the expected failure modes.
+☑️ Deploy IoT sensors and condition-monitoring techniques to collect data on the expected failure modes.

-• Implement pilot and monitor continuously: Deploy PdM for your pilot assets and validate your PdM program based on outcomes such as increased asset reliability, decreased downtime, and reduced frequency of maintenance and equipment downtime.
+☑️ Initiate a pilot with select assets to validate your PdM program based on outcomes such as improvements in asset reliability and reductions in maintenance frequency and downtime.

 Stay ahead of the curve with predictive maintenance